john-cd/rust_howto/src/categories/data-structures/stack_allocated_arrays.md

 [![smallvec-lib.rs][c-smallvec-lib.rs-badge]][c-smallvec-lib.rs]
 [![cat-data-structures][cat-data-structures-badge]][cat-data-structures]{{hi:Data structures}}

-Arrays that are stack-allocated with fallback to the heap if the fixed stack capacity is exceeded
+Arrays that are stack-allocated with fallback to the heap if the fixed stack capacity is exceeded.

 ## tinyvec